murfguy/MixMingler/README.md

 - Please submit bug reports for this build.

 **http://dev.mixmingler.com** - Development Build.
 Unstable.
 - This is my development code.
-It's open and usable, and draws from the same database as Alpha.
+It's open and usable, and the database may be volatile and be reset without warning.
 However, bugs and broken features are to be expected with this build.
 - Please do not submit bug reports for this build.

 ## Community